GuilloteauQ/artefact-lifetime/rep24/slides.typ

 #dslide(title: "Conclusion and Perspectives")[
 #side-by-side(columns: (75%, 25%))[
 == Conclusion
+- AD/AE good for Science, but can be improved!
-- AD/AE good for Open Science/Reproducibility
+// - AD/AE good for Open Science/Reproducibility
-  - but can be improved!
+//   - but can be improved!
 - State of the practice unsatisfactory #sym.arrow.r #text(unibas-badge)[*Lacks _"Longevity"_*]
 - Proposed a much #text(unibas-badge, weight: "semibold")[needed badge]
 == Perspectives